RvSpectML/RISE_NEID_pipeline/README.md

 ## Run pipeline
 ### 4. Create a workspace for an analysis run.
-If your run is named `test1`, then you would create
+If your have userid USERID and a run to be named `test1`, then you would create
 ```
-$ mkidr -p work/test1
+$ mkdir -p work/USERID/test1
-$ cd work/test1
+$ cd work/USERID/test1
 ```

 Copy the template slurm script (`pipeline.slurm`), Snakefile (`Snakefile`) and configuration parameters file (`config.yaml`) into the workspace for your analysis run.
 ```
-$ cp ../../shared/scripts/slurm/pipeline.slurm .
+$ cp ../../../shared/scripts/slurm/pipeline.slurm .
-$ cp ../../shared/Snakefile .
+$ cp ../../../shared/Snakefile .
-$ cp ../../config/config.yaml .
+$ cp ../../../config/config.yaml .
 ```

+Create an empty data_paths.jl (`touch data_paths.jl`).  (**TODO:** Update make_manifest_solar.jl so it doesn't need this file.
+Or if it really does, make it toml file.)

 ### 5. Update parameters for your analysis run.
  Change the parameters as needed for your run: